In Lieu of Flowers short film

 In Lieu of Flowers is my friend Stacey Torkelson’s first film—the first of many, I’m sure!
 She wrote and directed this short about two teenage friends in Satellite Beach, FL, in the aftermath of their friend’s sudden passing.
 It’s a story of girlhood, grief, forgiveness, and love.
 (Check out their Instagram here!)

 I was pulled in as a graphic designer, first creating the visuals for their pitch deck and then designing the film title and credits.
-I focused on two main things: capturing the nostalgic, girly, and warm tone of the film, and conveying large amounts of textual information.
+I focused on two main things: capturing the nostalgic, girly, and warm tone of the film, and clearly conveying large amounts of textual information.

 Film credits & titles